Advance Dining Reservations FAQ

 YES!
 Problems don’t occur often, but the confirmation number can clear up any issues quickly.

-NOTE: If you are using My Disney Experience, any dining reservations you make should be linked to your account automatically and can be found by scanning the RFID puck in your MagicBand.
+NOTE: If you are using My Disney Experience (the app or the website), any dining reservations you make should be linked to your account automatically and can be found by scanning the RFID puck in your MagicBand.

 When can I make reservations?

-Most dining reservations can be made 180 days in advance.
-Guests staying at Disney-owned Resorts may make reservations for their entire vacation (up to 10 days) at 180 days out from the first day of their vacations.
+Most dining reservations can be made 60 days in advance.
+Guests staying at Disney-owned Resorts may make reservations for their entire vacation (up to 10 days) at 60 days out from the first day of their reservation.
 This policy is not extended to guests of the Swan, Dolphin, Shades of Green, or any of the Disney Springs Resorts or hotels.

-The online system opens at 6AM ET and 407-WDW-DINE begins at 7AM ET.
+The online system opens at approximately 5:45AM ET and 407-WDW-DINE opens at 7AM ET.

 What if my reservation is before the park opens?